About Dr. Briggs

 Molly Briggs

-Molly Catherine Briggs is a design theorist, landscape historian, and studio practitioner who studies immersive rhetorics in printed matter in order to distill the mediated shape of built and social space.
-She teaches core courses in design theory and methods for undergraduates and graduate students.
-Professor Briggs holds a PhD in Landscape Architecture History & Theory from the University of Illinois at Urbana-Champaign, an MFA in Art Theory & Practice from Northwestern University, and a BFA in Painting from the School of Art & Design at Illinois.
-Her dissertation, The Panoramic Mode: Immersive Media and the Large Parks Movement (2018), examines the affiliation of large urban park landscapes in Europe and the United States with nineteenth-century virtual reality media.
+Molly Catherine Briggs is a landscape historian, design theorist, visual artist, and trained printmaker who studies immersive rhetorics in printed matter in order to discern the mediated shape of built and social space.
+She teaches core courses in design methods, theory, and research for undergraduates in Graphic Design and graduate students in Design for Responsible Innovation.
+Professor Briggs holds a PhD in Landscape Architecture History and Theory from the University of Illinois at Urbana-Champaign, an MFA in Printmaking with a minor in Photography from the Department of Art Theory and Practice at Northwestern University, and a BFA in Painting from the School of Art and Design at Illinois.
+Her dissertation, The Panoramic Mode: Immersive Media and the Large Parks Movement (2018), examines the commission, design, and reception of large urban park landscapes in nineteenth-century Europe and the United States in the context of a broader mediated culture of immersive spectacle.

-Professor Briggs is the recipient of numerous scholarly, creative, and pedagogical grants, awards, and recognitions.
-She currently serves as Co-President of the International Panorama Council (Switzerland) and is a member of the College Art Association, the Design Research Society, the SECAC, the Society of Architectural Historians, and the Magic Lantern Society (UK).
+Professor Briggs currently serves as Co-President of the International Panorama Council (IPC, Switzerland), Associate Editor of the IPC Journal, and she is a 2023 Map Library Fellow of the MacLean Collection (Illinois).
+She is the recipient of numerous scholarly, creative, and pedagogical grants, awards, and recognitions.
+She is a member of the College Art Association, the Design Research Society, the SECAC, the Society of Architectural Historians, and the Magic Lantern Society (UK).
 She has been represented by Zg Gallery in Chicago since 2004.

 Research Interests